-- Unlock the battery security lock. - Hold the latch to the "unlock" position.
+- 3. Unlock the battery security lock. - 4.
+Hold the latch to the "unlock" position. - 5.
+Slide the battery bay outwards to remove the battery.

-- Lift this area up. - Carefully remove the battery from the battery bay.

 The illustrations, colours and pictures shown are for illustration purposes.
 They may vary slightly from country to country and the unit you purchase.
 Please refer to the finished product for final configurations.
 Specifications and model names are subject to change without notice.